What is DMX?

 - Sometimes, DMX can trigger false output results.
 This usually happens due to poor cable connections, electromagnetic interference, static charges, and low-quality or very long cables.

 These problems are very much solvable, and you can quickly rectify them for a seamless operation.
-We have gathered some ways to troubleshoot your DMX controllers if you face any problems in their functionality.
+We have gathered some ways to troubleshoot your DMX controllers if you face any problems with their functionality.
 Let’s break down some steps you can follow to reach the core of a DMX issue.

-1. Have a look at the fixture setting.
+1. Have a Look at the Fixture Setting.

-2. Use the manual
+2. Use the Manual

 Take out the manual and cross-check whether the fixtures are in the correct modes or not.
 A wrong mode can disrupt the output, and as much as it is crucial, it isn’t easy to diagnose because the light may be functioning almost well.

-3. Cables and connections are critical!
+3. Cables and Connections are Critical!

 People use microphone cables for DMX, but our advice is not to use microphone cables.
 They will most likely cause loss of signals and flickering.
-Microphone cables are low-impedance cables, and their capacitance makes them a bad alternative to the DMX cables, which are, on the other hand, specifically built for the purpose.
+These cables are low-impedance cables, and their capacitance makes them a bad alternative to the DMX cables, which are, on the other hand, specifically built for the purpose.